wso2/cellery/README.md

 ### Pre requisites
 1. kubectl v1.11 or higher
 2. Existing Kubernetes cluster OR
-   VirtualBox (if local installation is required) OR
+   VirtualBox (If local installation is required) OR
-   Google Cloud SDK (if required to install cellery mesh in GCP)
+   Google Cloud SDK (If required to install cellery runtime in GCP)

 ### How to Install